 FHFA experts provide reliable data, including all states, about activity in the U.S. mortgage market through its House Price Index, Refinance Report, Foreclosure Prevention Report, and Performance Report.

 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.
 Meet the experts...

 Language Translation Disclosure

-tables below to download content on the top 20 and bottom 20 metropolitan areas in house price appreciation.
-Read the third quarter FHFA HPI report
+tables below to download content on the top 30 and bottom 30 metropolitan areas in house price appreciation.
+Read the fourth quarter FHFA HPI report

 here and the analysis

 here.
 Download past MSA news releases, fact sheets, and FHFA HPI analyses